davemo/lineman-bootstrap-boilerplate/README.md

 # Lineman Bootstrap Boilerplate

-This package is kind of a starting place for me when I build interactive prototypes using Twitter Bootstrap, Backbone, Handlebars and Lineman.
-It comes with sample routes, views, models, and a server that stubs out a simple endpoint to return a list of Animals.
+This package is kind of a starting place for me when I build interactive prototypes and single page apps using Twitter Bootstrap, Backbone, Handlebars, Testem and Lineman.
+It comes with sample routes, views, and models (so you can see how the plumbing works), and a server that stubs out a simple endpoint to return a list of Animals (so you can see how server side integration with Backbone works).

 # Customizations